Berkeley-MDes/tdf-fa23-6j17/weekly-reports/2023-08-28 weekly-report.md

 2. the acrylic is too thin
 ![measure1](project0-5.JPG)

-Therefore, next time, I will carefully investigate the materials and measure every detail of the product more carefully
+Therefore, next time, I will carefully investigate the materials and measure every detail of the product more carefully.

 ---